telerik/kendo-ui-core/docs/api/javascript/ui/multiselect.md

 ### virtual `Boolean|Object`*(default: false)*

 Enables the virtualization feature of the widget.
-The configuration can be set on an object, which contains two properties&mdash;`itemHeight` and `valueMapper`.
+The configuration can be set on an object, which contains two properties - `itemHeight` and `valueMapper`.

 For detailed information, refer to the [article on virtualization]({% slug virtualization_kendoui_combobox_widget %}).